Xylitol: Is It Bad For You? 5 Health Benefits & Other Questions

 This sweetener's properties remain intact even at high temperatures, which is why xylitol can be used to sweeten juices, teas, coffee, cookies, cakes or pies.

-It is important to remember that one teaspoon of xylitol contains the same sweetness as one teaspoon of sugar.
+It is important to remember that one teaspoon of xylitol contains the same sweetness as one teaspoon of white sugar.

 Possible side effects